Logging#

 name: fluentbit-config

-Deploy the KubeRay Operator if you haven’t yet.
-Refer to the Getting Started guide for instructions on this step.
+To deploy the configuration described above, deploy the KubeRay Operator if you haven’t yet: Refer to the Getting Started guide for instructions on this step.

 Now, run the following commands to deploy the Fluent Bit ConfigMap and a single-pod RayCluster with a Fluent Bit sidecar.